geekiam/website/content/posts/getting-started-with-nuxt.md

 and Server Side Rendering (SSR) Multi Page Applications (MPA).
 Nuxt is a hybrid framework to aid developers in developing both these types of applications in s single framework, commonly referred to as **Universal** or **Isomorphic**.

+### What is a Universal Server-Side Rendered Application

+There are both advantage and disadvantages to both traditional server side rendered applications and Single Page applications.
+Nuxt helps to leverage all the benefits of both while trying to eliminate the unwanted side effects.

+Javascript has evolved to become an isomorphic language since the release of Node.js in 2009.
+Essentially what this means is that code written in Javascript can run on both Client and Server side.
+Isomorphic or Universal Javascript can be defined as a hybrid of client and the server side implementation of an application.

+Using Universal Server-Side Rendering (USSR) your app will first pre-load on the server side, pre-render the pages and send the rendered HTML to the browser before switching to the client-side operation for the rest of the application's life span.
+Developing  USSR apps from scratch is tedious and complicated because it requires a lot of configuration and plumbing code even before the actual development process can begin on the apps functionality.

+The aim of Nuxt is to eliminate all this grunt work, by providing all the preset configuration and plumbing needed for you to create Vue USSR apps easily.

+### Advantages and Disadvantages of USSR

+#### Advantages

+* Faster load times
+* Better SEO Support
+* Enhanced User Experience

+#### Disadvantages

+* Node.js server required
+* Complex Development

-The ability to do Server Side Rendering is the defining feature of Nuxt.
+The ability simply and quickly develop Universal Server Side Rendering is the defining feature of Nuxt, which helps to eliminate the disadvantages, is the defining feature of Nuxt.

 ### Creating a Nuxt application

-There best way to create a nuxt application is to make use of the NPM package runner (`npx`) a tool intended to help using packages from the npm registry — a similar experience to installing and manage dependencies hosted on the registry, npx makes it easy to use CLI tools and other executables hosted on the registry.
+The best way to create a nuxt application is to make use of the NPM package runner (`npx`) a tool intended to help using packages from the npm registry — a similar experience to installing and manage dependencies hosted on the registry, npx makes it easy to use CLI tools and other executables hosted on the registry.